DapperBenji/YellowCloud/README.md

 - Huge stability changes
 - Made the "related tracks" more menu addition, more consistent.
 Before it wouldn't load on specific pages and tracks with coverart
 - Fixed a bug where "related tracks" would show for a playlist
-- Added a new userpage design
+- Added a new user page design
 - Added a version number to the SCE logo in the header
 - Added a "Like" tab to profiles
 - Added a quick tag blacklist (Hit the "more" button on tracks with a tag

-Thanks to Michael Griffiths for donating 10£ and leaving a nice message ;) Remember to follow me on Twitter, and @ me if there is any problems or suggestions!

 ### Version 2.1 ###
-- The extension has asking to read browser history, which wasnt used for anything.
+- The extension has asking to read browser history, which wasn't used for anything.
 That have been fixed.

 ### Version 2.2 ###
 - Name changed in the chrome webstore.